Murali Sreeshankar: Career

 In March 2018, Sreeshankar cleared a 7.99 m jump at the Federation Cup in Patiala.
 He was named in the Indian contingent for the 2018 Commonwealth Games but had to pull out 10 days before the April event after being diagnosed with appendicitis.
 Following an emergency appendix surgery, he was placed on a liquid diet, which resulted in significant weight loss and an inability to walk properly.
 Two months later, he participated in the 2018 Asian Junior Athletics Championships in Gifu despite having "less strength, speed and focus" from before the illness and won bronze with a jump of 7.47 metres.
 At the 2018 Asian Games in Jakarta, he "struggled with run-up issues" and finished sixth in the final with 7.95 metres.

 In September 2018, Sreeshankar broke the national record at the National Open Athletics Championships in Bhubaneswar where he achieved a jump of 8.20 metres.
 It was also the world leading jump of the season among under-20 athletes and made him the first Indian athlete to qualify for the 2019 World Athletics Championships scheduled to be held in September–October in Doha.
 At the World Championships, Sreeshankar failed to qualify for the finals, achieving a best leap of 7.62m, with the qualification mark set at 8.15.

 Sreeshankar qualified for the 2020 Summer Olympics by recording a jump of 8.26m, a new national record, at the Federation Cup in Patiala in March 2021.
 At the Olympics, he registered a jump of 7.69m in the qualifying round and failed to enter the final.

 At the 2022 World Athletics Championships, he qualified for the final round and finished seventh with a jump of 7.96 m.
 At the 2022 Commonwealth Games, he won the silver medal with a jump of 8.08 metres and became the first male long jumper from India to win a silver medal at the Games.

+As of 2022, he was one of the only three Indian athletes that ever made it to the top 3 in a Diamond League meet.

+He qualified for the 2024 Summer Olympics in Paris by jumping 8.37m to get a silver medal at the 2023 Asian Athletic Championships.
+But he injured his knee on 16 April 2024 which requires a surgery, and has been ruled of Olympic participation.
+Later on 26 April 2024, he underwent a successful knee surgery in Doha.

+After recovering from the injury, he returned to athletics and in 2025 July, he finished first at the World Athletics Continental Tour Bronze-level meet, Meeting Maia Cidade do Desporto.